-In 1975 I tried out an Eipper Flexi Flier owned by our club chairman.
+In 1975 I (the original author of this web site) tried out an Eipper Flexi Flier owned by our club chairman.
 I was immediately impressed by its responsiveness and quietness in flight in comparison with other Rogallos I had flown (principally my Skyhook IIIA).
 Standard Rogallos mostly looked alike apart from colours and states of repair, but differing sailcloth, sail cut, amount of billow, varying flexibility and weight of tubing all resulted in noticeable differences in handling and performance.

 Eipper-Formance of Torrance, California, also manufactured the Quiksilver semi rigid monoplane hang glider.

 By the early 1980s the company that Eipper founded was the world’s largest manufacturer of powered ultralight aircraft.
 Creative people are often their own harshest critics and Eipper was an example…

 When I met him a couple of years before he died, he introduced himself as Richard Eipper.
 I asked, “Well, are you Richard or Dick?”
 And he said, “Call me Richard.
 I was a Dick for enough years.”

 — Veteran instructor Ken de Russy quoted by Peter Birren and Lori Allen, Hang Gliding, March 2000